KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

   * [Melt](https://youtu.be/zKyXIUhqTio)
   * [Freeze Shatter](https://youtu.be/uafxmx-UmZ0)
   * [Superconduct](https://youtu.be/KcrGM4hRmN4)
-    * No phys RES shred is applied to the Rock
+    * No phys RES Shred is applied to the Rock

 _Attack Mechanics:_